prisma-archive/graphcool-templates/sms-authentication/README.md

 - Under the console dashboard, you will see:
   - `Account SID`.
 This will be your `TWILIO_SID`
   - `AUTH TOKEN`.
 This is hidden by default.
 Click it.
 This will be your `TWILIO_TOKEN`
   - Under "Recently Used Products" or "All Twilio Products" click "Phone Numbers" and/or "Buy a number".
-Once you have it, this will be your `TWILIO_NUMBER`.
+Once you have it, this will be your `TWILIO_NUMBER`. **Phone numbers have a monthly cost associated to them**

 ## Test the Code